-Author: Washington Didn't Want To Become America's First PresidentChris Stigall talked to author Edward Larson on Talk Radio 1210 WPHT about his new book, The Return of George Washington, about Washington’s return to politics following the Revolutionary War.
+Author: Washington Didn't Want To Become America's First PresidentChris Stigall talked to author Edward Larson on Talk Radio 1210 WPHT about his new book, <em>The Return of George Washington,</em> about Washington’s return to politics following the Revolutionary War.

 New Exhibit At NCC Looks At Slavery Through Eyes Of Families Owned By JeffersonThe National Constitution Center opens a new exhibit Wednesday that tells the story of the six families of enslaved people owned by Thomas Jefferson.